mpsonntag/snippets/notes/fuseki/fuseki.md

 echo "Running fuseki setup script ..." if [[ $# != 1 ]]; then
     echo "...
-Please provide the path to the fuseki required files folder" exit 1 fi
+Please provide  a directory containing the required files" exit 1 fi